Florida's Broken System · Melbourne, Florida

 Documented Florida Failures

-THREE CASES.
+FOUR CASES.

 SAME SYSTEM FAILURE.

 These are not isolated incidents.
 Each case followed the same pattern: violent history, no mandatory monitoring, no enforcement, preventable outcome.
+The WKMG House of Cards investigation documented additional cases beyond the four featured here — the pattern is systemic, not isolated.

 01